Medical Assistance for People Who Are Age 65 or Older or People Who Are Blind or Have a Disability

 SMRT completes disability determinations for people not certified disabled by SSA.
 SMRT certifies disability using the same disability criteria as the SSA.

-SMRT referrals must be made even if the person has been referred to SSA because the SSA disability determination process can be long.
 The county, tribal or state servicing agency completes a SMRT Referral for a Disability Determination.
-Referrals are sent in only through the Integrated Service Delivery System ( ISDS).
+Referrals are submitted through the Integrated Service Delivery System ( ISDS).

 Expedited Case Criteria